-The school homes are private, not public buildings.
-Persons living outside, in calling upon members of the home families, will show the same courtesies that they would if they were calling at any other private home.
+The dormitories are private homes.
+Persons who call upon members of the home family will show the same courtesies that they would if they were calling at any other private home.
+Young women may receive gentlemen callers in the parlors by permission from the dean of women.